 Children are placed in isolation for two reasons: Their resistance to infection is low and they need extra protection; or they have a contagious illness and other people must be protected.
 An isolation sign should not be cause for alarm.
 It is simply a measure taken to protect your child and others against the spread of infection.
 If your child is placed in isolation, please check with the nurse in charge of your child’s care for instructions.

-Upon arrival to the hospital, visitors will check in at the information desk.
+Upon arrival to the hospital, visitors will check in at a Welcome Desk.
+Welcome Desks are located in the lobby of Outpatient Care (building next to Outpatient Care Parking Garage), at the Urgent Care Parking Lot entrance, at the Crossroads Library and in the main hospital Atrium.
 In order to visit a patient, visitors will need to share the Guest Code and obtain a visitor badge at the desk.
 Learn more about our Guest Code and Care Code policies.